What Does RANDBETWEEN Do in Excel?

-How to use the RANDBETWEEN Function in Excel?
+Examples to use RANDBETWEEN Formula in Excel

-We got 20 as the answer, perform some other activity in excel it will change the number to a different one.
+We got 20 as the answer, perform some other activity in excel; it will change the number to a different one.

-Since it is a volatile function it keeps changing every time when something happens in the worksheet.
+Since it is a volatile function, it keeps changing every time when something happens in the worksheet.

-Now open RANDBETWEEN function.
+Now open the RANDBETWEEN formula.

 Supply bottom number and top number.

 Close the bracket but do not simply hit the ENTER key; rather, hit CTRL + ENTER to insert random numbers in the selected cells.

 Just to inform you excel RANDBETWEEN formula can insert only positive & negative integer numbers.
 If any of the bottom and top numbers infraction, then excel automatically converts the number to the nearest integer value.

 As we can see in the above image, the bottom number is 5.5, and the top number is 15.5.
 So, Excel automatically converts the bottom number 5.5 to 6 and 15.5 to 16.
 So we got the numbers between 6 and 16 in the above image.

 As I told, the RANDBETWEEN function can generate only integer numbers, not fraction numbers.
 In order to generate fraction numbers, we need to multiply the value using the RAND function.